-mg/L as N = milligrams per liter as nitrogen

-μg/L = micrograms per liter NTU = nephelometric turbidity units s.u. = standard units
+NTU = nephelometric turbidity units

+$\mu g/L = micrograms per liter$

+Footnote:

-[1] If the Discharger monitors pH continuously, pursuant to 40 C.F.R. section 401.17 the Discharger shall be in compliance with this pH limitation provided that both of the following conditions are satisfied: (i) the total time during which the pH is outside the required range shall not exceed 7 hours and 26 minutes in any calendar month; and (ii) no individual excursion from the required pH range shall exceed 60 minutes
+- The Discharger may elect to measure carbonaceous biochemical oxygen demand (CBOD5) as biochemical oxygen demand (BOD5), as defined in the latest edition of Standard Methods for the Examination of Water and Wastewater. - If the Discharger monitors pH continuously, pursuant to 40 CFR section 401.17 the Discharger shall be in compliance with this pH limitation provided that both of the following conditions are satisfied: (i) the total time during which the pH is outside the required range shall not exceed 7 hours and 26 minutes in any calendar month; and (ii) no individual excursion from the required pH range shall exceed 60 minutes. - [3] From October 1 through May 31, the turbidity effluent limit shall only apply when TSS exceeds 20 mg/L. - B. Percent Removal.
+The average monthly percent removal of biochemical oxygen demand (BOD5) (measured as carbonaceous biochemical oxygen demand [CBOD5] or BOD5 per footnote 1 of Table 4) and total suspended solids (TSS) at Discharge Point No. 001 shall not be less than 85 percent (i.e., in each calendar month, the arithmetic mean of BOD5 and TSS, by concentration, for effluent samples collected at Monitoring Location EFF-001 as described in the MRP shall not exceed 15 percent of the arithmetic mean of the BOD5 and TSS, by concentration, for influent samples collected at Monitoring Location INF-001 as described in the MRP at approximately the same times during the same period).

+- C. Enterococcus Bacteria.
+The discharge at Discharge Point No. 001 shall meet the following enterococcus bacteria effluent limitations, with compliance measured at Monitoring Location EFF-001, as described in the MRP: - a.
+The six-week rolling geometric mean of enterococcus bacteria, calculated weekly, shall not exceed 30 colony forming units per 100 milliliters (CFU/100 mL); and - b.
+No more than 10 percent of all enterococcus bacteria samples collected in a calendar month shall exceed 110 CFU/100 mL.

+Compliance with these enterococcus limits shall be evaluated as follows:

-- B. Percent Removal.
-The average monthly percent removal of biochemical oxygen demand (BOD5) and total suspended solids (TSS) at Discharge Point Nos.
-001 and 002 shall not be less than 85 percent (i.e., in each calendar month, the arithmetic mean of BOD5 and TSS, by concentration, for effluent samples collected at Monitoring Locations EFF-001 as described in the MRP shall not exceed 15 percent of the arithmetic mean of the BOD5 and TSS, by concentration, for influent samples collected at Monitoring Location INF-001 as described in the MRP at approximately the same times during the same period). - C. Enterococcus Bacteria.
-The discharge at Discharge Point Nos.
-001 and 002 shall meet the following enterococcus bacteria effluent limitations, with compliance measured at Monitoring Location EFF-001, as described in the MRP: - 1.
-The six-week rolling geometric mean of enterococcus bacteria, calculated weekly, shall not exceed 30 CFU/100 mL; and - 2.
-The 90th percentile of all enterococcus bacteria samples collected in a calendar month shall not exceed 110 CFU/100 mL. - D. Fecal Coliform Bacteria.
-The discharge at Discharge Point Nos.
-001 and 002 shall meet the following fecal coliform bacteria effluent limitations, with compliance measured at Monitoring Location EFF-001, as described in the MRP: - 1.
-The median of all fecal coliform bacteria samples in a calendar month shall not exceed 98 MPN/100 mL; and - 2.
-The 11-sample 90th percentile of all fecal coliform bacteria samples shall not exceed 300 MPN/100 mL. - E. Whole Effluent Acute Toxicity.
-The discharge at Discharge Point Nos.
-001 and 002 shall meet the following acute toxicity effluent limitations, with compliance measured at Monitoring Location EFF-001, as described in the MRP: - 1.
-A three-sample median of not less than 90 percent survival; and - 2.
-A single-sample maximum of not less than 70 percent survival.
+- Six-week rolling geometric mean.
+Compliance with this limit shall be determined weekly by calculating the geometric mean of all enterococcus sample results from the past six weeks. - 10 percent of samples.
+Compliance with this limit shall be determined based on measured sample results.
+The Discharger shall not report interpolated results.
+If the Discharger has 9 or fewer sample results in a calendar month, compliance shall be based on the highest result.
+If the Discharger has 10 to 19 sample results, compliance shall be based on the second highest result, and so on. - D. Whole Effluent Acute Toxicity.
+The discharge at Discharge Point No. 001 shall meet the following acute toxicity effluent limitations, with compliance measured at Monitoring Location EFF-001, as described in the MRP: - 1.
+A three-sample median value of not less than 90 percent survival; and - 2.
+A single-sample maximum value of not less than 70 percent survival.